'A Senseless Tragedy': Leilani Beauchamp's Family Demanding Justice After Fairfield Killing

 FAIRFIELD (CBS13) — The Solano County District Attorney called an alleged murder in Fairfield a love triangle gone wrong after a 19-year-old girl was shot and killed over the weekend.

-Leilani Beauchamp’s family and friends remember her as beautiful inside and out.READ MORE: Man Suffers Major Injuries In 2-Car Crash Involving Pregnant Woman In Rocklin
+Leilani Beauchamp’s family and friends remember her as beautiful inside and out.READ MORE: 'It Really Puts The Pandemic Ending In Perspective:' COVID-19 Vaccines Now Approved For Children 5-11

 “She is the most adorable woman on the planet,” said Michele Smith.